Hoiio/hoiio-java/README.md

 Hoiio-java is a Java SDK for Hoiio's Voice and SMS API.
 It encapsulates the REST communications and let developers use the API via a few simple classes.

-Currently, hoiio-php supports the Call, SMS, Account, Hoiio Number and IVR APIs.
+Currently, hoiio-java supports the Call, SMS, Account, Hoiio Number and IVR APIs.

 # Installing